-Castlevania: Dracula X (known in Europe as Castlevania: Vampire's Kiss and in Japan as Akumajō Dracula XX, translated to Devil's Castle Dracula XX) is an action horror platformer developed and published by Konami for the Super Nintendo Entertainment System in September 1995.
-Based on the PC-Engine Super CD-ROM² game Castlevania: Rondo of Blood (originally Japanese-exclusive), the game shares most of its graphics, gameplay, storyline, and music.
-However, some components (such as the levels) were completely redesigned.
+Castlevania: Dracula X (known in Europe as Castlevania: Vampire's Kiss and in Japan as Akumajou Dracula XX, loosely translated to "Devil's Castle Dracula XX") is an horror-fantasy side-scrolling platformer developed and published by Konami for the Super Nintendo Entertainment System on July 21, 1995 (in Japan), on September 1995 (in North America), and on February 22, 1996 (in Europe).

 Castlevania: Dracula X plays like a traditional Castlevania game.
 Players guide Richter through seven stages, increasing their score by defeating enemies and collecting bags of money (dropped by enemies or destroying scenery).
 Players will also find heart-shaped jewels, which serve as ammunition for Richter's sub-weapons and super attacks (known as "Item Crashes").
 Unlike Super Castlevania IV, released four years earlier, the player cannot do any special tricks with his Vampire Killer whip (such as whip in eight directions, hold out the whip freely to block projectiles, and use the whip to grapple onto special points).
 However, Richter can perform a backflip dodge (by double-tapping the jump button).
 Richter can also maintain his position while getting hit simply by crouching (preventing him from being knocked back), and can jump on and off stairs (by holding up or down on the d-pad and pressing the jump button).